 This group shows how Toronto's roster is built, with a young core of controllable position talent and pitchers who are more established.
 That’s also why you can expect the Blue Jays to be more involved in the pitching market this offseason.

 Matt Shoemaker fits the club’s needs and has established himself as a leader of the Blue Jays despite battling injuries, while both Taijuan Walker and Robbie Ray appeal to the Blue Jays at the right price.
 Besides, there’s a reason that general manager Ross Atkins and this front office targeted each of those arms, specifically, ahead of the 2020 Trade Deadline.

-Are any of them likely to receive qualifying offers?
+Did any of them receive qualifying offers?

 Who might be non-tender candidates?

 Travis Shaw is entering his final arbitration year after earning $4.158 million in his first year with the Blue Jays, when he posted a .239 average and .717 OPS.
 The Blue Jays do need a third baseman to bridge the gap to the next wave of top prospects Jordan Groshans and Austin Martin, but they may seek an upgrade over Shaw.